Marcus-Johnson/Craftos/README.md

 # Craftos: a Cyberpunk block world!
-Your land to explore, build,
+Your land to explore, build, and destroy.
+Implement vast model structures with obj dex.
 A Vanilla JS Original

 ![Gameplay Image](imgs/craftos.PNG)